-A five member Board of Trustees operates the Foundation.
-Those trustees meet on a regular basis to make decisions regarding the operations and directions of the Foundation.
+A Board of Trustees operates the Foundation.
+These trustees meet on a regular basis to make decisions regarding the operations and directions of the Foundation.
 Requests for Proposals generally are sent out in the late summer or fall of the year with funding selections made in early winter.

 The Foundation only funds projects that provide services to elderly citizens (age 62 years or older) who are poor and distressed; capital projects are not considered.
 The Foundation is interested in funding ongoing programs that will continue to provide services to senior citizens beyond funding by the ROE Foundation Grant.
 The ROE Foundation does not encourage requests for continuation funding for previously funded projects, however, when such requests are submitted: